GewelsJI/MediaEval2020-IIAI-Med/README.md

-# Medico-Submission-IIAI-Med
+# medico_submission
-This repo is used for Medico competition
+this repo is submitted to medico competition

+## instructions
+following the scripts in the `./create_enviornment.sh`

+> I recommend that you enter the commands step-by-step in the terminal, due to different machine may encounter some problems.